ffix/airprint-docker/README.md

 # Intro
-This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint Based upon [quadportnick/docker-cups-airprint](https://github.com/quadportnick/docker-cups-airprint)
+This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint Based upon [quadportnick/docker-cups-airprint](https://github.com/quadportnick/docker-cups-airprint) We are using the "host" networking mode to easily passthrough the ports for printing.
+This can be changed to manually mapping all the ports.
+Be aware that mapping ports and the usage of "host" networking mode is not supported.
+If you have additional questions about this, don't hesitate to contact me.

 **IF YOU NEED ADDITIONAL DRIVERS ADDED, PLEASE CREATE AN ISSUE**